ChanJin0801/StockPriceKaggle/README.md

 # StockPriceNews

-This project is predicting stock price increase or not only by news headlines.
+This project is predicting stock price shifts only by news headlines.

-Data.csv(Dataset) is the world news and Dow Jones Industrial Average(DJIA) stock price shifts dataset on Kaggle.
+Data.csv(Dataset) is the World News and Dow Jones Industrial Average(DJIA) stock price shifts dataset on Kaggle.

 samsung_news__.csv(Dataset) is news from Naver(the biggest website in South Korea) and Samsung stock price shifts dataset.